-A "360-degree Assessment" refers to feedback from the worker, and his / her manager, peers, superiors, subordinates and customers.
-It is called a "360" because it does not only refer to assessment by the manager or leader.
+A "360-degree assessment" refers to feedback from the worker, and his / her manager, peers, superiors, subordinates, and customers.
+It is called a "360" because it does not solely refer to assessment by the manager or leader.

 “Action learning” is a process in which groups of learners collaborate to solve actual workplace problems.
 In this way, organizations benefit from gaining solutions to critical challenges and participants benefit by learning from their experiences.

-An "activity stream" is a stream of updates, changes and comments from people in an internal network (team, workgroup, organization, special interest group) all on a single page.
+An "activity stream" is a stream of updates, changes, and comments from people in an internal network (e.g., team, workgroup, organization, special interest group, etc.) all on a single page.

-The process of engaging and grouping candidates by interest level, background, skills and experiences.
+"Candidate pools" are generated from the process of engaging and grouping candidates by interest level, background, skills, and experiences.